packpaul/chess4net/Readme.txt

 Opening
 --------

 Chess4Net is a program for playing chess via Internet.
-It can be used as standalone application (Socket version for Microsoft Windows or Linux) or as plug-in for such instant messengers as Miranda, QIP Infium, Trillian Pro and &RQ.
+It can be used as standalone application (Socket version for Microsoft Windows or Linux) or as plug-in for such instant messengers as Skype, Miranda, QIP Infium, Trillian Pro and &RQ.
 Two modes of chess game are supported: standart chess and its random counterpart - PP Random Chess.
 Chess4Net supports sudden death and incremental time controls as well as possibility to give your opponent a time-handicap.
 If you want to improve your chess skills there is also a support for a training mode.

 Middle game
 ------------